Fast and Adaptive Multi-agent Planning under Collaborative Temporal Logic Tasks via Poset Products: MATERIALS AND METHODS

-(ii) \textbf{Relation calculation}.
-In Lines~\ref{order_succeed1}~-~\ref{total:add}, given the set of subtasks $\Omega$ and the mapping function $M_\Omega$, we calculate the partial relations among them and build a product R-poset $P$.
-Firstly, in Line~\ref{inherit_preceq}, we construct the ``less-equal'' constraint $\preceq$ as follows:
+(ii) \textbf{Relation Update}.
+Given the set of subtasks $\Omega'$ and the mapping function $M_\Omega$, we calculate the partial relations among them and build a product R-poset $P$.
+Firstly, we construct the ``less-equal'' constraint $\preceq$ as follows: